awsdocs/amazon-ecs-developer-guide/doc_source/ECS_AWSCLI_EC2.md

 ## Step 2: Launch an Instance with the Amazon ECS AMI<a name="AWSCLI_EC2_launch_container_instance"></a>

 You must have an Amazon ECS container instance in your cluster before you can run tasks on it\.
-If you do not have any container instances in your cluster, see [Launching an Amazon ECS container instance](launch_container_instance.md) for more information\.
+If you do not have any container instances in your cluster, see [Launching an Amazon ECS Linux container instance](launch_container_instance.md) for more information\.

 ## Step 3: List Container Instances<a name="AWSCLI_EC2_list_container_instances"></a>